pburakov/cs/solutions/combinatorial/n_brackets/README.md

 Write a function that prints all possible combinations of `n` well formed bracket pairs.

-This is combinatorial problem whose solution is given by the Catalan numbers, often used to demonstrate the recursive formula.
+This is combinatorial problem whose solution is given by the Catalan numbers, often used to demonstrate their recursive formula.

 ###See code:
 - [Solution](./__init__.py)